SoWal Guide for the Amazing Scenic 30A Bike Trail

-Almost immediately, you’ll see the entrance to Topsail Hill Preserve State Park on your right.
-It cost two dollars for a bike rider to enter, but if you’ve got the time, it’s definitely worth the side trip (or to come back to later).
+Heading west you'll first see the entrance to Topsail Hill Preserve State Park on your right.
+It cost two dollars for a bike rider to enter and if you’ve got the time, it’s definitely worth the side trip (or to come back to later).
 A set of bike/walking trails in the park will take you back to our beautiful beach, or you can wind through the old growth coastal forests and three coastal dune lakes that make this state park a coastal jewel.
 Plus there are bathrooms, drinking fountains, and a camp store here for any pit stops you need to make.

-MILE 1 – You’ll see the first milepost just before you get to Butler Elementary in Santa Rosa Beach, and soon after that you’ll spot Stallworth Lake, the first of several dune lakes you’ll get to see on the bike trail.
-A short distance later, you’ll get to Stinky’s Fish Camp on your left, a favorite restaurant/watering hole of both locals and visitors.
-You’ll bike past another dune lake, Allen Lake, right after passing Stinky’s.
+MILE 1 – You’ll see the first milepost just before you get to Butler Elementary in Santa Rosa Beach, and soon after that you’ll pass by Stallworth Lake, the first of several dune lakes you’ll get to see on the bike trail.
+A short distance later on the shore of Allen Lake you’ll get to Stinky’s Fish Camp, a favorite restaurant/watering hole for both locals and visitors.

 MILE 2 – The trail crosses to the Gulf side of Scenic 30A for a short time at Dune Allen Beach Access, your first chance for a glimpse of the Gulf of Mexico from the trail, and another place to re-fill your water bottle or use the restroom.
 Then, the trail crosses back to the north side of the road at Oyster Lake, and about a half-mile later there’s another mini-mart on your left where you can find more snacks and/or drinks.

 MILE 3 – When you arrive at the three-mile marker, you’ve reached a large group of shops and restaurants at Gulf Place, at the intersection of Scenic 30A and State Road 393.
-Here, you’ll find plenty of places to stop, shop, and eat, including Miss Lucille’s Gossip Parlor and Restaurant Fire, which have outdoor seating for you to relax and people watch while you take a breather.
+Here, you’ll find plenty of places to stop, shop, and eat.

 The trail once again crosses to the Gulf side at the Ed Walline Beach Access, another large access point with restrooms, fountains, and a viewing tower that’s ideal for great pictures of the white sand and turquoise water.